Is Gambling Legal in Georgia in 2026?

-Many people contact our law office to ask, “What is illegal gambling in GA?”
-Most gambling is illegal in Georgia, with only a few exceptions allowed.
-Georgia defines gambling as betting on games or contests. or playing cards, dice, or ball games to win money or valuable items.
+Despite many attempts by lawmakers over the years to legalize gambling in Georgia most gambling is still illegal, with only a few exceptions.
+Georgia defines gambling as betting on sports games or contests. or playing cards, dice, or other casino-style games to win money or valuable items.

-The only forms of gambling allowed in Georgia are the Georgia State Lottery, charitable raffles, and bingo games.
+The only forms of legal gambling allowed in Georgia are the official Georgia State Lottery, charitable raffles, and bingo games.

 If you need help with your gambling case, call Atlanta criminal lawyer Larry Kohn at (404) 567-5515.
 You can get a free consultation and case review.
 Even participating in illegal gambling as a player can result in misdemeanor charges.
 Larry can also represent you if authorities arrest you for running a gambling enterprise.